 In 2011, French researchers discovered that zinc helps cells destroy microbes such as E. coli by overloading them.
 Essentially, this poisons them, killing them off.
 Don’t worry though – the daily RDA for zinc is 7mg for women and 9.5mg for men.
 You’d have to consume at least 25mg a day for it to cause any problems.

-Zinc has been shown to reduce the severity of the common cold in humans and possibly shorten its duration.
+Zinc has been shown to reduce the severity of the common cold in humans and possibly shorten its duration in certain studies.

 "Whether this is because of improved balance in immune function, similar to what we report with sepsis, remains to be proven but perhaps requires further study," Dr Knoell said.

 Zinc is an essential element that facilitates coordination of immune activation during the host response to infection.
 In a study by Dr Knoell, it was reported that zinc deficiency increases systemic inflammation, vital organ damage, and mortality in a small animal model of sepsis.